XLSForm/xlsform.github.io/_sections/home-english.md

 #### Multiple choice from file

-The options in a multiple-choice question can also be taken from a separate file instead of the choices sheet.
+The options in a multiple-choice question can be taken from a separate file instead of the choices sheet.
 This is particularly useful if the options are dynamic or if the list of options is used in multiple surveys.
 Three types of files are supported: CSV, XML, and GeoJSON files.
 See usage examples below:

 | type                                    | name | label                          | choice_filter   |
 | --------------------------------------- | ---- | ------------------------------ | --------------- |